w3c/webrtc-extensions/explainer.md

 #### Stakeholder Feedback / Opposition

 The proposal has been presented to W3C WG and browser implementers.
 While there is no signal from other implementers to implement this yet, the proposal has been reviewed without concerns raised.

+Real applications, Google Hangouts and Meet, for example, have been asking for reliable audio video synchronization and end-to-end delay measurements for several years, which we can back up with [discussions](https://github.com/w3c/webrtc-stats/issues/158) from 2017.

 #### References & acknowledgements